JaredKipngetich/Dem0_demo/README.md

 May i establish Authority over this newfound gift.
 I wanna use this space to also do IELTS.
 This is a wonderful space.
+May it please God to grant me authority over Data Science.